thomas-fossati/draft-kat/draft-bft-rats-kat.md

 --- abstract

-This document defines an evidence format for key attestation based on the Entity Attestation Token (EAT) format.
+This document defines an evidence format for key attestation based on the Entity Attestation Token (EAT).

 --- middle